camelop/dp_lab/readme.md

-# Benchmarking Differential Privacy Aggregation Operations
+# DPLab: Benchmarking Differential Privacy Aggregation Operations

 This repo targets to provide a unified interface to access and evaluate the same aggregation functionalities in different open-source differential privacy (DP) libraries.
 With a simple CLI, one can choose the library, the aggregation function, and many other experimental parameters and apply the specified DP measurement to data stored in a `.csv` file.
 The repo also provides both synthetic and real-world example datasets for evaluation purposes.
 Evaluation results are stored in a `.json` file and metrics are provided for repeated experiments.
 The repo also provides a CLI tool to generate configuration groups for larger-scale comparison experiments.